BassBallFever/Portfolio/README.md

 ![](/images/capstone.png)

-* Created a tool that maximizes the expected runs scored by setting the batting order for a starting MLB lineup.
+* Created a tool that increased the expected runs scored by 12.6 runs per season by setting the batting order for a starting MLB lineup.
 * Compared Simulated Annealing and a Genetic Algorithm and concluded that the Genetic Algorithm performed best in this situation.
 * Created a simulator to estimate the number of runs a batting lineup will score in a season using Python.
 * Optimized metaheuristics of the Genetic Algorithm to produce the best results.